jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 #### Combined loss function

 Another interesting idea would be to also have a reconstruction loss as well as the KL divergence loss.
-Such an optimization objective might lead to representations that capture both syntatic and semantic information.
+Such an optimization objective might lead to representations that capture both syntactic and semantic information.

 Thanks for reading!
 Feel free to contact me if you have any questions/spot any mistakes.